betheden/hebrew-grammar/content/particle_demonstrative.rst

 Summary
 -------

-Demonstrative particles are used to draw attention to the reader or the listener.
+Demonstrative particles are used to direct the attention of the reader or the listener.

 Article
 -------

-Hebrew only has a few demonstrative particles, the two most common ones are הִנֵּה and הֵ֣ן.
-This particle can be preceded by a conjunction.
-While הִנֵּה and הֵ֣ן are often translated, the function of a demonstrative particle is to draw attention to what comes immediately after it.
-Because the purpose of this particle is often to draw the attention of the reader to the following word, the particle itself can often be left untranslated.
-This is similar to the :ref:`particle_direct_object_marker` in the sense that the point of a demonstrative particle is often its function and not necessarily its translation value.
+Biblical Hebrew has only a few demonstrative particles, with the two most common ones being הִנֵּה and הֵ֣ן.
+The specific function of a demonstrative particle is to draw attention to what comes immediately after it.
+Similar to the :ref:`exhortation particle<particle_exhortation>`, the demonstrative particle is often left untranslated.

 Function
 --------